specht/pixelflow_canvas_ruby/docs/index.md

 A virtual CRT for old school graphics programming in Visual Studio Code.

+The Pixelflow Canvas is a simple library for creating pixel graphics, animations or interactive experiments in Ruby.
+It provides a canvas that you can draw on using a fixed palette of 256 colors or 24-bit RGB values.
+The canvas can be displayed in Visual Studio Code using the Pixelflow Canvas extension.

 {: .info }
-This is the documentation for the `pixelflow_canvas` rubygem.
-You can find the documentation for the Visual Studio Code extension [here](https://specht.github.io/pixelflow_canvas_vscode/).
+This is the documentation for the pixelflow_canvas rubygem which requires the [»Pixelflow Canvas«](https://marketplace.visualstudio.com/items?itemName=gymnasiumsteglitz.pixelflow-canvas) Visual Studio Code extension to work.
+You can find the documentation for the VS Code extension [here](https://specht.github.io/pixelflow_canvas_vscode/).

 ## Creating a canvas